Embassy & Consulate Legalization (Non-Hague Countries)

 Embassy and Consulate Legalization is the process required for documents being used in countries that are not members of the Hague Apostille Convention.

-Unlike an Apostille — which is recognized among Hague countries — non-Hague destinations require a multi-step legalization process that may involve state certification, federal authentication, and final legalization by the destination country’s embassy or consulate.
+Unlike an Apostille — which is recognized among Hague countries — non-Hague destinations require a multi-step legalization process that may involve state-level authentication, federal authentication, and final legalization by the destination country’s embassy or consulate.

 This process must be handled correctly and in the proper order to avoid rejection, delays, or the need to restart.